cedar-policy/rfcs/text/0020-unique-record-keys.md

 All of these cases would be caught prior to `is_authorized()` in Core, so we would not need a new category of evaluation error.
 No new evaluation errors would happen due to this proposal.

+Another consequence of the above choices is that duplicate-key errors "take precedence" over (other) evaluation errors.
+The expression `{ one: 1 - "three", one: 1 }` will throw a duplicate key error and not a type error.

 I don't believe this change would have a significant effect on validation or width/depth subtyping of records, but please correct me if I'm wrong.

 ## Drawbacks